-The Swamp Restaurant to Reopen in the Gainesville Innovation District in 20221 month ago
+The Swamp Restaurant Reopens in the Gainesville Innovation District8 months ago

-The iconic Swamp Restaurant is returning to Gainesville in 2022 – and it will be located in the Innovation District.
-The landmark will be rebuilt in in a brand-new building that will fully resemble the unique charm of the restaurant’s original historic building.
+The iconic Swamp Restaurant is returned to Gainesville in 2022 – and is located in the Innovation District.
+The landmark has been rebuilt in in a brand-new building that fully resembles the unique charm of the restaurant’s original historic building.
 The new building is just four minutes away from its original location, which closed in June 2020.

 “We were inspired by the overwhelming support we received from the Gator Nation when news broke that The Swamp’s original building was being knocked down,” said Ryan Prodesky, owner of The Swamp Restaurant.
 “We’re excited to announce that due to the dedication and loyalty from our clients, The Swamp will be reborn in a new location.”

-The Swamp’s new Innovation District location will be at 1026 SW Second Avenue, between downtown and the University of Florida campus, just two blocks from the college’s main entrance on Southwest 13th Street.
+The Swamp’s new Innovation District location is 1026 SW Second Avenue, between downtown and the University of Florida campus, just two blocks from the college’s main entrance on Southwest 13th Street.
 “As an up-and-coming area of Gainesville, our team thought that the Innovation District would be the ideal location for The Swamp to be re-born,” said Prodesky.